+The National Honor Society for Collegiate Scholars: The National Society of Collegiate Scholars (NSCS) is an honors organization that recognizes and elevates high achievers.
+NSCS provides career and graduate school connections, leadership and service opportunities and gives out a million dollars in scholarships annually.
+NSCS members are deeply committed to scholarship, leadership, and service and as a result, are impacting their campus and local communities every day.

-Membership is limited to senior dance minors who have maintained a 3.5 GPA or higher in academic dance studies and who demonstrate a commitment to the discipline of dance. - Omicron Delta Epsilon: This organization is the international honor society in economics.
-Eligibility requirements for Gonzaga's Epsilon chapter are the completion of 12 credits of economics courses with a minimum 3.2 average in those courses and a minimum 3.0 gpa in all college courses. - Phi Alpha Theta: Founded in 1921, Phi Alpha Theta is the national honor society in history, whose mission is to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
-Since the foundation of the Xi-Gamma Chapter of Phi Alpha Theta at Gonzaga University, hundreds of Gonzaga's top students in history have joined the 350,000 members in 900 chapters across the U.S. - Phi Sigma Tau: The national honor society in philosophy founded in 1930 which recognizes philosophy students for their academic achievement.
-Now an international honor society, it is open to all Gonzaga students who have completed a minimum of twelve philosophy credits and have met particular grade requirements. - Pi Mu Epsilon: Incorporated at Syracuse University in 1914, Pi Mu Epsilon is a national mathematics honor society dedicated to the promotion and recognition of scholarly activity in the mathematical sciences.
+Omicron Delta Epsilon: This organization is the international honor society in economics.
+Eligibility requirements for Gonzaga's Epsilon chapter are the completion of 12 credits of economics courses with a minimum 3.2 average in those courses and a minimum 3.0 gpa in all college courses.

+Phi Alpha Theta: Founded in 1921, Phi Alpha Theta is the national honor society in history, whose mission is to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
+Since the foundation of the Xi-Gamma Chapter of Phi Alpha Theta at Gonzaga University, hundreds of Gonzaga's top students in history have joined the 350,000 members in 900 chapters across the U.S.

+Phi Sigma lota: Phi Sigma lota recognizes outstanding accomplishment in the study or teaching of any of the academic fields related to foreign language, literature, or culture.
+These fields include not only modern foreign languages, but also other fields with a significant foreign language component.

+Phi Sigma Tau: The national honor society in philosophy founded in 1930 which recognizes philosophy students for their academic achievement.
+Now an international honor society, it is open to all Gonzaga students who have completed a minimum of twelve philosophy credits and have met particular grade requirements.

+Pi Mu Epsilon: Incorporated at Syracuse University in 1914, Pi Mu Epsilon is a national mathematics honor society dedicated to the promotion and recognition of scholarly activity in the mathematical sciences.
 WA Epsilon, the local chapter at Gonzaga University is one of over 380 chapters throughout the country.
 Established in 1968, WA Epsilon has been an active chapter since 2014.
 Events are held throughout the academic year, often in conjunction with other activities in the mathematics department.
 Students are invited to join WA Epsilon each spring if they satisfy the eligibility requirements.
-An induction ceremony is held in April of each year. - Pi Sigma Alpha: The national honor society for students majoring in political science at the undergraduate and graduate levels.
+An induction ceremony is held in April of each year.

+Pi Sigma Alpha: The national honor society for students majoring in political science at the undergraduate and graduate levels.
 Gonzaga's Chapter, Alpha Beta Xi is open to students in the junior and senior year.
-Membership is attained through academic achievement at the highest level in both the discipline and in overall academic work. - Psi Chi: The national honor society in psychology, founded in 1929 for the purposes of encouraging and maintaining excellence in scholarship, and advancing the science of psychology. - Sigma Tau Delta: The international English honor society.
+Membership is attained through academic achievement at the highest level in both the discipline and in overall academic work.

+Psi Chi: The national honor society in psychology, founded in 1929 for the purposes of encouraging and maintaining excellence in scholarship, and advancing the science of psychology.

+Sigma Tau Delta: The international English honor society.
 A member of the Association of College Honor Societies, it was founded in 1924 at Dakota Wesleyan University.
 With over 750 active chapters located in Europe, the Caribbean, and the United States, there are more than 1,000 faculty sponsors, and approximately 8,500 members inducted annually.
 Sigma Tau Delta's central purpose is to confer distinction upon students of the English language and literature in undergraduate, graduate, and professional studies.